adithyasolai/capsule/README.md

 # capsule
-Low-cost personal storage with low features
+Low-cost personal storage with low features.

+A one-pager exploring whether this is a viable product/idea.

+Turns out it isn't :(